Hedge funds hunker down for Greek debt standoff

 "I think we'll hold out.
 People are so slow in Europe and by the time they've got everything in place logistically this might be the one window where investors might be paid back in full," said one hedge fund manager who owns Greek bonds.

 The stakes for Greece are high.
-Without the deal, the international lenders will not bail Athens out a second time, which means it will likely default around March 20, when a 14.5 billion euro (12.13 billion pound) bond falls due.
+Without the deal, the international lenders will not bail Athens out a second time, which means it will likely default around March 20, when a 14.5 billion euro (12.1 billion pounds) bond falls due.

 But hoping that Greece will pay out after all looks increasingly like a dangerous strategy.
 According to three senior euro zone sources on Thursday, the country is likely to force all creditors into the deal.